Engagement Session Guide

 • settle into the experience

-• move through one or two locations
+• move through one or two locations (close-by)

 • let moments deepen rather than feel rushed